 Japanese martial arts were traditionally organized in schools (ryu) that passed on their know-how from generation to generation.
 To legitimize his knowledge, a practitioner had to show a teaching license issued by a school.
 This system was called "Menkyo" (license).

 Other popular arts had developed a scale of grades: Kyu and Dan (degree, levels).
-The Kyu / Dan system was used as early as 17th century as a handicap in Go's game (30 Kyu and 9 Dan).
-It spread to specific arts such as floral arrangement (Ikebana), tea ceremony (Chado).
+The Kyu / Dan system was used as early as the 17th century as a handicap in Go's game (30 Kyu and 9 Dan).
+It spread to specific arts such as floral arrangements (Ikebana), and tea ceremonies (Chado).

 The Kyu / Dan system was taken over in 1883 by Jigoro Kano founder of Judo Kodokan and has since been widely adopted by modern martial arts.
 Kano was at the origin of pedagogical innovations such as the use of black and white belts and the Dan grade system's introduction to mark the difference in level between practitioners.